Adley Rutschman: Draft and minor leagues

 After the canceled 2020 minor league season, Rutschman was assigned to the Double-A Bowie Baysox to start the 2021 season.
 In June 2021, Rutschman was selected to play in the All-Star Futures Game.
-On August 9, 2021, Rutschman was promoted to Triple-A Norfolk Tides, after slashing a .271/.392/.508, with 18 home runs and 55 RBIs in 80 games with Bowie.
-He batted a .312/.405/.490 with 5 home runs and 20 RBIs in 43 games with Norfolk.
+On August 9, 2021, Rutschman was promoted to Triple-A Norfolk Tides, after slashing .271/.392/.508 with 18 home runs and 55 RBIs in 80 games with Bowie.
+He batted .312/.405/.490 with 5 home runs and 20 RBIs in 43 games with Norfolk.
 In November 2021, Rutschman was awarded the Rawlings MiLB Gold Glove Award as the best defensive catcher in the minor leagues.

-Baltimore Orioles (2022–present)
+Baltimore Orioles (2022–2026)

 2022

 Rutschman competed for a spot on the Orioles 2022 Opening Day roster, but he missed the start of the season due to a strained triceps muscle.
 He began a rehabilitation assignment with Aberdeen on April 26.
 On May 21, 2022, Rutschman was promoted to the major leagues for the first time.
 During his first game, that same day, he got the start playing catcher and batting 6th in the lineup.
 His first major league at-bat resulted in a strikeout, but two at-bats later, he got his first hit, a triple.
 On June 15, Rutschman hit his first major league home run off Toronto Blue Jays starter José Berríos.
 Rutschman finished the season hitting .254/.362/.445 with 35 doubles, 13 home runs and 42 RBIs in 113 games with Baltimore.
 He was voted the winner of the 2022 Louis M. Hatter Most Valuable Oriole Award by members of the local media.
 Rutschman also finished second in voting for American League (AL) Rookie of the Year to Mariners outfielder Julio Rodríguez, receiving one first-place vote.